 \section{Abstract}

-We extend some results of Bonahon, Bullock, Turaev and Wong concerning the skein algebras of closed surfaces to L\^e's stated skein algebra associated to open surfaces.
-We prove that the stated skein algebra with deforming parameter $+1$ embeds canonically into the centers of the stated skein algebras whose deforming parameter is an odd root unity.
-We also construct an isomorphism between the stated skein algebra at $+1$ and the algebra of regular function of a generalization of the $\SL_2$-character variety of the surface.
-As a result, we associate to each isomorphism class of irreducible or local representations of the stated skein algebra, an invariant which is a point in the character variety. \\ \textbf{Keywords}: Stated skein algebras, Character varieties. \\ \textbf{Mathematics Subject Classification}: $57$R$56$, $57$N$10$, $57$M$25$.
+We extend some results of Bonahon-Wong, Bullock and Turaev concerning the skein algebras of closed surfaces to L\^e's stated skein algebras associated to open surfaces.
+We prove that the stated skein algebra with deforming parameter $+1$ embeds canonically into the center of the stated skein algebra whose deforming parameter is an odd root unity.
+We also construct an isomorphism between the stated skein algebra at $+1$ and the algebra of regular functions of the relative $\SL_2$-character variety of the surface.
+As a result, we associate to each isomorphism class of irreducible or local representations of the stated skein algebra, an invariant which is a point in the relative character variety. \\ \textbf{Keywords}: Stated skein algebras, Character varieties. \\ \textbf{Mathematics Subject Classification}: $57$R$56$, $57$N$10$, $57$M$25$.